ChiWang/DmpSW/README.md

 5.  database (a directory or a soft link.
 Refer to Installation option)

-  there are directories:
+  There are directories:
     *       raw
     *       calibration
     *       reconstruction
     *       distribution
     *       simulation                // is the same as reconstruction/rawDatName-rec0.root

     5.1   raw
         real raw data, output from detector
         ??  name format

     5.2   calibration
       rawDataName-cal0-psd.dat